AndreGiuseppin/POC-PDF-ENCRYPTION/README.md

-# Como rodar a aplicação
+# How to run the application
- - Clonar o repositorio;
+ - Clone the repository;
- - Rodar 'npm i' no console;
+ - Run 'npm i' in console;
- - Rodar 'node index.js' dentro da pasta src/
+ - Run 'node index.js' inside the src/ folder